iiasa/gams_trace/gams_trace.md

 ### Listing Commands

 First, parse the model as above.
-Then list components:
+Then list components.
+Note: Symbol name lookups (e.g., `list scalar w4`) are case-insensitive.
+The original case from the code is displayed in output.

 ```bash
 python gams_trace.py list solves